AIvilization v0: Toward Large-Scale Artificial Social Simulation with a Unified Agent Architecture and Adaptive Agent Profiles: Artificial Society

-This dual-component design strengthens the socio-economic coherence of the simulated society.
-The AMM layer ensures that every transaction has an immediate and localized market impact, creating an authentic feedback loop between individual actions and resource availability.
-By anchoring valuation entirely to agent-generated activity, the mechanism guarantees that economic phenomena such as resource scarcity, market volatility, and wealth disparities emerge organically from internal interactions.
+where $N=n_{\mathrm{food}}+n_{\mathrm{nonfood}}$.
+The index does not alter transaction prices.
+It serves as an input to other economic modules, in particular the nominal wage rules of Section~\ref{subsec:education-occupation} (Equations~\eqref{eq:wage-static}--\eqref{eq:wage-dynamic}), and as a platform-level signal of the economy's inflationary or deflationary state.
+Food commodities are the edible commodities listed in Table~\ref{tab:food-recovery}.

-Simultaneously, the macroeconomic index layer provides the system with a means to observe and react to emergent societal-scale trends.
-For example, by tracking food price inflation, the system can dynamically adjust socio-economic parameters like baseline wages, simulating policy responses to changes in the cost of living.
-This allows the simulation to couple micro-level behaviors with macro-level systemic stability, fostering a self-consistent ecosystem where price dynamics not only reflect but also inform the evolution of social trust, inequality, and collective adaptation strategies.
+This dual-component design strengthens the socio-economic coherence of the artificial economy.
+The AMM layer gives every transaction an immediate and localized market impact, creating an authentic feedback loop between individual actions and resource availability and anchoring valuation to agent-generated activity.
+The index layer allows the platform to observe and respond to emergent society-scale trends, coupling micro-level behavior with macro-level stability, as nominal wages adjustment drives feed back into agents' purchasing power and trading decisions, which move those same prices.
+So price dynamics both reflect and shape the evolution of the artificial economy.